grpc/grpc.github.io/docs/quickstart/csharp.md

 #### Using Visual Studio, Xamarin Studio, or Monodevelop IDEs

-This example project already depends on the NuGet package `Grpc.Tools.1.0.0`, so it should be included in `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE, or when you restore packages via `/path/to/nuget restore` on the command line.
+This example project already depends on the NuGet package `Grpc.Tools.{{ site.data.config.grpc_release_branch | remove_first: "v" }}`, so it should be included in `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE, or when you restore packages via `/path/to/nuget restore` on the command line.

 #### Using the .NET Core SDK